Israel stocks lower at close of trade; TA 35 down 0.04% By Investing.com - Up News Info

 At the close in Tel Aviv, the declined 0.04%.

-Falling stocks outnumbered advancing ones on the Tel Aviv Stock Exchange by 258 to 227 and 43 ended unchanged.
+Rising stocks outnumbered declining ones on the Tel Aviv Stock Exchange by 252 to 238 and 38 ended unchanged.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.